openstack/nova/doc/source/devref/distributed_scheduler.rst

 An example of some other costs might include selecting:
 * a GPU-based host over a standard CPU
 * a host with fast ethernet over a 10mbps line
-* a host than can run Windows instances
+* a host that can run Windows instances
 * a host in the EU vs North America
 * etc